Anatole Lapine: Road cars

 On 15 April 1969, Lapine became chief designer at Porsche.
 Accompanying Lapine in moving from Opel to Porsche were Wolfgang Möbius, Dick Soderberg, and chief modeler Peter Reisinger.

 One of Lapine's first major projects to reach production at Porsche was a redesign of the iconic Porsche 911, even though Lapine was not necessarily a fan of the model.
 His redesign resulted in the 1974 G-series 911.
 Challenged by new safety legislation in the US, Lapine incorporated the bumpers behind distinctive accordion/bellows covers and refreshed the shape with a trend setting black-on-body-color trim style.

 Facing the possibility that future American legislation would spell the end of the 911 in that market, Lapine headed up the project he is most closely associated with; the Porsche 928.
-The principal designer of the car was Möbius, but Lapine oversaw and guided the car's development.
+Möbius served as the 928's principal designer, and Lapine oversaw and guided the car's development.

 The 928 was Porsche's interpretation of an American performance car, and drew on Lapine's experience at GM.
 The 928 has, in fact, been called the "German Corvette".
 More than one comparison has been made between the 928 and Lapine's work on the C2 Corvette and the earlier Corvette specials.
 Apart from his history at GM, Lapine revealed that the shape of the 928 had been influenced by the Chevrolet Testudo, designed by Giorgetto Giugiaro while at Bertone.

 Two other "transaxle cars" were also developed under Lapine's aegis.
 The Porsche 924 began life as project EA425 for Volkswagen, and was drawn by designer Harm Lagaay.
 Development started after the 928, but was accelerated by VW as the paying customer so that the car reached the market in 1976, one year before the 928.
 The 1982 Porsche 944 was developed from the 924.

 The Gruppe B prototype that appeared at the September 1983 Frankfurt Auto Show was designed under Lapine's oversight.
 Dick Soderberg produced the shape.
 The body's shape was used for the Porsche 959.

 Helmuth Bott, Porsche's Executive Vice-president for Research and Development, built a one-off tribute to the 1955 Porsche Speedster of his own in 1983.
 By 1986 he had gotten Peter Schutz's approval for a factory version with modern mechanicals, with Lapine doing the design.
 The 911 Speedster went into limited production in 1989.

 The last project overseen by Lapine was the Type 964, released in 1989.
 The 964 was instantly recognizable as the next model in the 911 lineage, even though every single panel of the car had been redesigned.